HarperDB/documentation/docs/foundations/core-concepts.md

 ## Plugins (formerly Extensions)

-Harper has a special kind of component that isn’t meant to run standalone, but instead adds features to applications or other components.
-These were originally called **extensions**, and the newer API calls them **plugins**.
-Both terms refer to the same concept, but “plugin” is the direction going forward.
+**Plugins** are a special kind of component that are not meant to run standalone, but instead add features to applications or other components.
+These were originally called **extensions** (and the [extension API](../reference/components/extensions) is still supported), but the new [plugin API](../reference/components/plugins) is simultaneously a simplification and extensibility upgrade.

 Examples you’ll see in the ecosystem include: